 Homeless group partners with different kind of soup kitchen

-The restaurateurs behind a popular doughnuts and fried chicken chain in Philadelphia have found a valuable use for their discarded chicken backs: making soup for charity.
-The Rooster Soup Co.
+A costumer takes an order to go from the Rooster Soup Co., the newest member of the CookNSolo restaurant group, in Philadelphia, Monday, Jan.
+23, 2017.
+The CookNSolo restaurateurs have found a valuable use for their discarded chicken backs: making soup for charity.

 Comments